-If you have solar panels (but no home battery), shifting energy usage to daylight hours is the most effective way to utilise your free, green power.
+If you have solar panels (but no home battery), shifting energy usage to daylight hours is the most effective way to utilise your self-generated power.

 - Use timers or smart devices to run high demand appliances like washing machines and dryers when the sun is out.

 - Use a slow cooker to gradually heat food up ready for the evening.

 - Considering changing your heating system to a heat pump so it can run on solar electricity.

 - Switch mobile items to battery powered versions that can be charged up during the day - lawn mowers, vacuum cleaners, ebikes, electric cars etc.

 Tips for maximising the benefit of your exported energy

 - If you are on the Feed-in Tariff, you will usually have an assumed export at 50%, so you want to use as much as you can on site to maximise savings.
 If you have a system installed after March 2019 with the Smart Export Guarantee instead of the FiT, you should check the supplier league table to make sure you are getting the best rate for any extra solar energy you export to the grid.
 Note that some suppliers require you to buy your energy from them to qualify for their export.